 Eligibility for Student Housing

-To be eligible to apply for housing through Columbia Residential, students must be enrolled full-time in a housing-eligible degree program in one the schools or programs listed below:
+To be eligible to apply for housing through Columbia Residential, students must be enrolled full-time in a housing-eligible degree program on the Morningside or Manhattanville campus, in one the schools or programs listed below:

 - Engineering (graduate programs)